cgorozco/Songbird_Pallium_snRNA_sptRNA/README.md

 ## Directories
 comparative - Comparisons between songbird and chicken neurons.
 Scripts are divided by excitatory or inhibitory neurons at different resolutions of clustering.

 snRNAseq_analysis – Subdirectories for downstream analyses of the processed zebra finch pallium snRNA-seq dataset.
-Including LISI scoring, LIANA-based cell–cell communication, ...
+Including LISI scoring, classifying excitatory neurons of song-sorround brain regions, LIANA-based cell–cell communication, ...

 trees - Hierarchical clustering of cell clusters